jmcg015/CV/README.md

 #### University of Birmingham (October 2010 - July 2014)

 - B.A Honours French Studies, 2:1
-- I attained a 2:1 degree over the four years which included a year studying at a French university in Montpellier, France.
+- Attained a 2:1 degree over the four years which included a year studying at a French university in Montpellier, France.
 Modules varied from the French language to French business, economics, history and culture.
+- Took an additional module in beginner's Spanish.
+- Played on the University's American Football team during my first year, and was part of the ninjutsu club in my final year.

 #### Any other qualifications